qijin-3/find_my_users/data/md/environment-variables.md

 ## Setting Up Your Environment Variables

-1. In your GitBase project root, create a file named `.env.local`.
+1. In your FindMyUsers project root, create a file named `.env.local`.
 2. Add your variables to this file in the following format:

 ```